top of page

 If cataracts are removed before dementia progresses, patients are more likely to tolerate examinations, participate in their care, and attend follow-up visits.
 Delaying treatment can make evaluation difficult, especially when patients struggle to communicate symptoms or may forget scheduled appointments.

-The bottom line: early cataract treatment can provide clarity, comfort, and improved daily function for patients facing cognitive challenges.
+The bottom line is clear: early cataract treatment can provide clarity, comfort, and improved daily function for patients facing cognitive challenges.

 Challenges in Diagnosis and Preoperative Evaluation

-Diagnosing cataracts in patients with dementia can be difficult.
-Visual decline is often mistakenly attributed to dementia itself, leading caregivers and even health professionals to overlook treatable eye disease.
+Diagnosing cataracts in patients with dementia can be quite challenging.
+Visual decline is often mistakenly attributed to dementia itself.
+This leads caregivers and even health professionals to overlook treatable eye disease.

-• Handheld keratometers or immersive A-scan devices may be needed
+Handheld keratometers or immersive A-scan devices may be needed for accurate measurement.

 Because patients with dementia often rely heavily on intermediate and near vision, lens choice should be tailored thoughtfully.
 Importantly, Dr. Ursell advised avoiding multifocal IOLs, as neuroadaptation may be hindered by cognitive decline.